Yash14909/Seamless-snake-game/README.md

 ## 📜 License

-Feel free to use or modify this project.
+Feel free to use or modify this project..
 Attribution appreciated! 🙌